Decline in insect populations: United Kingdom

+Germany

 In 2013 the Krefeld Entomological Society reported a "huge reduction in the biomass of insects" caught in malaise traps in 63 nature reserves in Germany (57 in Nordrhein-Westfalen, one in Rheinland-Pfalz and one in Brandenburg).
 A reanalysis published in 2017 suggested that, in 1989–2016, there had been a "seasonal decline of 76%, and mid-summer decline of 82%, in flying insect biomass over the 27 years of study".
 The decline was "apparent regardless of habitat type" and could not be explained by "changes in weather, land use, and habitat characteristics".
 The authors suggested that not only butterflies, moths and wild bees appear to be in decline, as previous studies indicated, but "the flying insect community as a whole".

+Scientists stated in 2019: "In 2017, a 27-year long population monitoring study revealed a shocking 76% decline in flying insect biomass at several of Germany's protected areas (Hallmann et al., 2017).
+This represents an average 2.8% loss in insect biomass per year in habitats subject to rather low levels of human disturbance, which could either be undetectable or regarded statistically non-significant if measurements were carried out over shorter time frames.
+Worryingly, the study shows a steady declining trend over nearly three decades."

 According to The Economist, the study was the "third most frequently cited scientific study (of all kinds) in the media in 2017".
+It "pushed the governments of Germany and the Netherlands into setting up programmes to protect insect diversity."
 The British entomologist Simon Leather said that he hoped media reports, following the study, of an "ecological Armageddon" had been exaggerated; he argued that the Krefeld and other studies should be a wake-up call, and that more funding is needed to support long-term studies.
 The Krefeld study's authors were not able to link the decline to climate change or pesticides, he wrote, but they suggested that intensive farming was involved.
 While agreeing with their conclusions, he cautioned that "the data are based on biomass, not species, and the sites were not sampled continuously and are not globally representative".
-As a result of the Krefeld and other studies, the German government established an "Action Programme for Insect Protection".

-El Yunque National Forest, Puerto Rico
+Puerto Rico

 A 2018 study of the El Yunque National Forest in Puerto Rico reported a decline in arthropods, and in lizards, frogs, and birds (insect-eating species) based on measurements in 1976 and 2012.
 The American entomologist David Wagner called the study a "clarion call" and "one of the most disturbing articles" he had ever read.
 The researchers reported "biomass losses between 98% and 78% for ground-foraging and canopy-dwelling arthropods over a 36-year period, with respective annual losses between 2.7% and 2.2%".
 The decline was attributed to a rise in the average temperature; tropical insect species cannot tolerate a wide range of temperatures.
-The lead author, Brad Lister, told The Economist that the researchers were shocked by the results: "We couldn't believe the first results.
+The researchers were shocked by the results: "We couldn't believe the first results.
 I remember [in the 1970s] butterflies everywhere after rain.
 On the first day back [in 2012], I saw hardly any."